CGJennings/fast-ternary-string-set/README.md

 ### Tree health

+Ternary search trees are not self-balancing&mdash;unlike, say, a red-black tree.
 Adding strings in sorted order produces a worst-case tree structure.
 This can be avoided by adding strings all at once using the constructor or `addAll()`.
 Given sorted input, both of these methods will produce an optimal tree structure.